-Now you have to extend your implementation of read() and write() to work correctly, assuming that the underlying channel is unreliable (i.e., bit corruption or packet loss may occur).
+Now you will extend your implementation of read() and write() to work when the underlying channel is unreliable (i.e., bit corruption or packet loss may occur).

 You will encounter the same test cases as in 3-1.
 However, the KENSv3 framework will randomly drop or corrupt some packets.
 Use unreliable versions of binaries (e.g. kens-part3-unreliable) to test over unreliable channels.
 You have to pass unreliable versions of parts 1, 2, and 3 to get full credit for PA #3.